PianoRhythm/pianorhythm-docs/docs/community/development/architecture/client/index.md

 ### Graphics Engine

-The primary graphics engine uses [Babylon.js](https://babylonjs.com).
+The primary graphics engine used to use [Babylon.js](https://babylonjs.com).
 A pretty powerful 3D web rendering engine.
 It has support for using WebGL2 and even WebGPU.
+But now with version `0.10.0`, the graphics engined used is [Bevy](https://bevyengine.org/).

 ### Audio Synth Engine

+The audio synthesizer is written in Rust.
+It's a modified version of a synthesizer called [OxiSynth](https://github.com/PolyMeilex/OxiSynth) (which was inspired by `FluidSynth`).